How can trees affect my power?Trees can affect service reliability and interrupt power to customers.

 Directional pruning involves cutting a limb back to another limb so future growth is directed away from power lines.
 With the directional technique, tree growth causes minimal impact to public safety and electric service.

 Are the line clearers trained professionals?Yes.
 Each crew has at least one certified arborist or person who has completed an advance course in arboricultural training.
-The area supervisors, Idaho Power utility arborists and staff notifying customers in advance about the line clearing project are all certified arborists.
+The area supervisors, Idaho Power utility arborists and staff notifying customers in advance about line clearing are all certified arborists.

 Please contact us online or call us at 208-388-2323 from the Treasure Valley area or 1-800-488-6151 for an evaluation of the trees and vegetation around power lines prior to any removals.